CN-M/task-taker-2.0/README.md

 3. **Setup environment variables:**

    **Server:**
-   Create a `.env` file in the root directory of the `server` directory and add the following variables (Make sure you fill in the missing stuff):
+   Create a `.env` file in the root of the `server` directory and add the following variables (Make sure you fill in the missing stuff):
+   > Hint: Use the CLI command `openssl rand -base64 32` to generate random secrets for `SECRET` and `REFFRESH_SECRET`.
    ```env
    PORT="3000"
    SECRET="your-secret"